LeciLorenc/LeciLorenc/README.md

 ⚡ Fun facts about me:
 - When I’m not coding, I’m probably running 🏃‍♂️ like I’m being chased by bugs.
-- Learning new languages 🌐 (human and programming) is my cardio.
+- Learning new languages and cultures 🌐 is my cardio.
 - Breaking things on purpose 🔐 counts as exercise, right?

 ---